• Skip to primary navigation

 Oil, milk and vanilla being added to the beaten eggs.

-STEP 3: Add the oil, vanilla and milk to the beaten egg.
+STEP 3: Add the oil, vanilla extract, and milk to the beaten egg.
 Whisk until smooth.

 Wet ingredients being folded into the dry ingredients in a large mixing bowl.